-Initially, you will want to identify whether you want to use a direct script or an indirect script.
+Initially, you will want to identify whether you want to use a direct or indirect script.

 Direct Sales Script